 In the State of Michigan, everyone who meets the qualifications is eligible for jury duty.
 The courts are happy to work with you on any scheduling problems or conditions you may have that would make your attendance impossible.

-Please email the Jury Clerk at: email@example.com or call 517-543-4318 as soon as possible in order to discuss scheduling.
+If you need help with deferring your service please email the Jury Clerk at: email@example.com or call 517-543-4318 as soon as possible in order to discuss scheduling.
 Do not wait until the day your group is called.

 How Do I Know When To Report For Jury Duty